eformat/ocp4-sno-inplace-precache/README.md

 dig api.bip.domain
 ```

+`FIXME` override ntp source at install time.

-NTP is default and the factory machine will need to be able to see the fedora time servers  - FIXME override ntp source at install time.
+NTP is default and the factory machine will need to be able to see the fedora time servers

 The fedora workstation should be able to see the factory machine and network for debug purposes and be able to ssh to it.